-It’s a bit like Kibana Discover, in that it is optimized for quickly searching the data in preparation for creating dashboards.
+It’s a bit like OpenSearch Dashboards Discover, in that it is optimized for quickly searching the data in preparation for creating dashboards.

 Whether you just started sending metrics for the first time, or you want to check that your metrics arrived as expected, the Metrics Explore mode is the best way to do it.
 It’s also great if you’re a long-time user and want to examine the structure of your metrics to create a new monitoring dashboard.

 To go to Metrics Explore, click the Explore icon in the left menu.

 - Exploring your metrics

 - Prometheus metrics metadata labels

 To determine which metrics exist in your metrics account and then discover the associated metadata (tags, dimensions, or fields) sent by the services in your environment, use the Metrics list or an autocomplete query.